Julianne Hough Flaunts Perfect Physique In Plunging Bra & Skintight Yoga Pants In New Instagram Photo

 Hough is wearing her short blonde bob in a disheveled hairstyle that gives the former Dancing with the Stars alum a playful quality.
 The photo captures the Footloose actress in a spontaneous pose, showing Hough laughing hard as she stands in a relaxed way.
 Though she admitted she is “bursting with joy and gratitude,” she didn’t specify what her project is, adding only that she can’t wait to share it with her fans.

-The photo, which Hough shared with her 4.6 million Instagram followers, racked up more than 40,000 likes and over 70 comments within just a few hours of having been posted — at the time of this writing.
+The photo, which Hough shared with her 4.6 million Instagram followers, racked up more than 40,000 likes and over 70 comments within just a few hours of having been posted.
 Users of the social media platform who are fans of the dancer and reality TV star took to the comments section to praise her beauty and share their admiration for her.

 “You are such a beautiful Woman,” one user wrote, trailing it with a heart eyes emoji and a red heart.